vaziolabs/StableChaos/README.md

-# HATS - Hybrid Abstract Transitory Structure
+# HATS - Hybrid Abstract Transitory Subsystem

 ## Objective
 Prove that a 'quantum' or 'abstract' super state can exist as a 'transient' abstract state.